 Methanex's production of methanol at two sites in Geismar, La., is an example of how abundant and affordable US natural gas supplies are spurring chemical manufacturing in the US, writes Robert Rapier.
 More than 300 such projects were completed or under development as of July, according to the American Chemistry Council.

 Lanxess is planning capacity expansions and has an ongoing effort to digitize its operations and respond to market changes such as electric vehicles.
 An electrified powertrain will change "how we manage, install and set up the battery in [an electric] car, battery thermal management, battery lifetime maintenance, flame-retardance and other related issues," said Axel Tuchlenski of Lanxess' high-performance materials business unit.

 The Association of Plastic Recyclers has introduced a campaign aimed at getting North American manufacturers to use more polyolefin postconsumer resin in "Work in Process" items such as trash cans and crates.
 The American Chemistry Council and other partners have backed the initiative.

 Manufacturers and chemical firms are adopting 3D printing because it help them speed up production while cutting costs, writes Alexander Tullo.
 BASF and SABIC are among the companies using 3D printing.

 Overcoming adversity is easier when you possess confidence, persistence, dedication and control -- all traits that can be developed over time, writes LaRae Quy.
 "Control your own emotions, thoughts and behavior rather than trying to control other people," she argues.

 ACC calls upon global leaders to take action against IARC over deliberate manipulation of data

-Cal Dooley, president and CEO of the American Chemistry Council, issued the following statement yesterday following Politico's report on the International Agency for Cancer Research's controversial Monograph 112:
+Cal Dooley, president and CEO of the American Chemistry Council, issued the following statement yesterday on the Reuters investigation into the International Agency for Cancer Research's controversial Monograph 112: